NobilityDeviant/ZenDownloader/README.md

 For your first run you will be greeted with the *Asset Updater*

 This will download all the files (besides images) from the [Database Folder](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database)

-Once that's complete it will run additional checks for genres, movies and urls.

-These all happen in the background and require Chrome so be sure that's installed first.

 If you want a better User Experience with the *Database Window* you should also download the images.